nxtreasuryorg/Agent-2.0/api_documentation.md

 ## 1. Overview

-The Treasury Manager AI Agent API automates a comprehensive treasury workflow, from payment processing to investment allocation.
+The Treasury Manager AI Agent API automates a comprehensive treasury workflow for payment processing.
 The system uses a multi-agent architecture orchestrated by CrewAI to handle complex financial tasks, with Human-in-the-Loop (HITL) checkpoints for critical decisions.

 **Base URL**: `http://localhost:5001`